paulamib123/JournalWise/README.md

 2. Labels text data using rule based methods and LLMs
 3. Preprocesses and cleans text data using NLTK
 4. Performs exploratory data analysis (EDA)
-5. Implements a baseline Logistic Regression Moddel model for classification
+5. Implements a baseline Logistic Regression Moddel model to classify cognitive distortions
-6. Handles data balance with data augmentation techniques using nlpaug
+6. Handles data imbalance with data augmentation techniques using nlpaug
 7. Implements SVM model to classify cognitive distortions
-8. Deploys ML model with FastAPI and UI built with Streamlit
+8. Deploys ML model with FastAPI and UI is built with Streamlit
 9. Uses Gemini API to reframe thoughts positively

 ## 🖼️ Project Screenshot